mato073/Test-Axa/README.md

-## Stock Graphique

-The purpose of the application is to display the evolution of data during a certain period of time.
+## Data Visualization Application

+The Real-Time Data Visualization Application is designed to provide users with a dynamic view of data trends over a specified time period.
+It accomplishes this by fetching and displaying a collection of 20 objects, each containing a value and a timestamp, in the form of an interactive chart.

 <p align="center">
   <img src="./Pictures/App.png" width="450" title="hover text">
 </p>

+## Key Features

+1. **Data Display:** The application fetches a set of 20 data, allowing users to observe changes in the dataset.

+2. **Interactive Charts:** Users can interact with the chart by clicking on individual data value.
+When a data is clicked, users have the ability to modify its value, and the chart is updated to reflect these changes.

-## Description
+## Purpose

-This application will fetch a set of 20 object that containe a value and timeStemp and will then be displayd as a chart. the user can then change the value of a difined value by clicking on it and then the chart will be modify acordingly
+This application is particularly useful for scenarios where users need to monitor and analyze data trends, make on-the-fly adjustments, and visualize the impact of those changes.
+Whether it's for financial data analysis, sensor data monitoring, or any other time-series data exploration, this application provides a user-friendly and dynamic solution.

 ## Technologies Used